 Think back to the phase diagram.
 The symbolic wealth of the rentier classes is the tadpoles tail.
 As it wiggles and extends, it drives the head towards the right towards the wall of bankruptcy (Figure 3).
-Hit the wall and the credit creation operator a^{\dagger} becomes its terrible twin the anihilation operator a which cancels out the debt of the bankrupt at the same time as it wipes out the asset of the creditor.14 contempt, of which vice and folly are the only proper objects, is often most unjustly bestowed upon poverty and weakness, has been the complaint of moralists in all ages."
-(Smith, 1790, p.
-53)
+Hit the wall and the credit creation operator a^{\dagger} becomes its terrible twin the annihilation operator a which cancels out the debt of the bankrupt at the same time as it wipes out the asset of the creditor.15

-14 We admit to 'coquetting' with Dirac in our terminology as Marx admitted to doing with Hegel.
+15 We admit to 'coquetting' with Dirac in our terminology as Marx admitted to doing with Hegel.